 About the author

-Enrika Pavlovskytė is a Junior Copywriter at Oxylabs.
+Enrika Pavlovskytė is a Copywriter at Oxylabs.
 With a background in digital heritage research, she became increasingly fascinated with innovative technologies and started transitioning into the tech world.
 On her days off, you might find her camping in the wilderness and, perhaps, trying to befriend a fox!
 Even so, she would never pass up a chance to binge-watch old horror movies on the couch.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.